-We've tested over 160 vacuums, and below are our recommendations for the best vacuums you can buy.
+We've tested over 100 vacuums, and below are our recommendations for the best vacuums you can buy.
 If you're looking for more vacuums, check out our recommendations for the best lightweight vacuums, the best cordless vacuums, and the best bagless vacuums.
+Alternatively, you can also check out our recommendations for the best vacuum brands.

 The best vacuum cleaner we've tested is the Dyson V15 Detect.
 This high-end cordless stick vacuum is remarkably potent, delivering a debris-pickup performance that rivals many corded models, but it has the advantage of being remarkably easy to deploy and maneuver.
 Its surface detection system enables it to automatically adjust its suction power setting depending on the surface that it's on, and it also features a dirt sensor to count and measure the size of particles sucked into the dustbin.
 The major pain point here is build quality; it feels somewhat fragile, which is disappointing for a vacuum at this price point.
 Also, it has a relatively basic floorhead with no height adjustment or brushroll off switch, meaning it can get stuck on thicker carpeting pretty often.

-If you're looking for a vacuum that can competently do a bit of everything, then consider our best vacuum pick in the mid-range category, the Shark Stratos Cordless.
+If you're looking for an all-around solid vacuum that can competently do a bit of everything, then consider the Shark Stratos Cordless.
 There are a few compromises for its lower price point compared to our top pick, the Dyson V15 Detect.
-It's not quite as portable or maneuverable as the Dyson, as it has a heavier body and a bulkier twin-roller floorhead, and its suction motor isn't quite as powerful, though it's still packed with features.
+It's not quite as portable or maneuverable as the Dyson, as it has a heavier body and a bulkier twin-roller floorhead, and its suction motor isn't quite as powerful.
+Nevertheless, it's still packed with features and offers great value.
 Like the Dyson, it has an automatic power adjustment system, so it can increase its suction power automatically when passing over an area with a significant concentration of debris.
 Unique to the Shark is an odor-neutralization system in the form of a replaceable cartridge mounted in its floorhead, emitting a laundry detergent-like scent as you clean—though this can quickly become overwhelming if you use the vacuum often.

-If you don't mind exchanging the portability and convenience of our top cordless model, the Dyson V15 Detect, for more raw power and sturdier build quality, then get the Miele Complete C3 Brilliant, our pick for the best vacuum cleaner with a cord.
+If you don't mind exchanging the portability and convenience of our top cordless model, the Dyson V15 Detect, for more raw power and sturdier build quality, then get the Miele Complete C3 Brilliant.
+This is a variant of the Mile Complete C3 Alize, the best vacuum cleaner with a cord that we've tested.
 The Brilliant variant sits at the top of the C3 lineup, and unsurprisingly, it's loaded with convenience features.
 There are additional handle-mounted controls and an extra 'Auto' setting that allows the vacuum to automatically adjust suction power depending on the surface you're cleaning.
 There's also additional sound insulation for its already quiet motor.

 Check out the Miele Classic C1 if you want a mid-range corded vacuum.
 The Pure Suction model is much cheaper than even entry-level variants of the Complete C3, like the Miele Complete C3 Alize, but still has the same 1200W suction motor, which has little trouble drawing up material embedded deep within crevices.
 That said, this version of the C1 doesn't have an electrosocket at the base of its hose, so it's incompatible with powered floorheads, and the standard STB 285-3 floorhead doesn't provide enough surface agitation to draw out debris embedded deep within carpet fibers.
 If you have a lot of thick carpeting in your home and are considering a Miele C1, spend a bit more on a C1 variant with an electrosocket, like the C1 Cat & Dog.